-The remainder of this paper is organized into 5 sections, each expanding on various aspects of the above premise.
-The next section formally describes the semantics of the INIT and RECV operations based upon the TS formalization work of Jensen [JENSE90].
-Section 3 describes reasons why INITs and RECVs cannot be naively moved past certain Linda operations and presents when it is safe to do so.
-Section 4 defines Tuple Sequencing and Tuple Identification, and describes their use in preserving program semantics.
-Resultant speedups of several programs are shown in Section 5 followed by conclusions in Section 6.
+The remainder of this paper is organized into 4 sections, each expanding on various aspects of the above premise.
+The next describes reasons why INITs and RECVs cannot be naively moved past certain Linda operations and presents when it is safe to do so.
+Section 3 defines Tuple Sequencing and Tuple Identification, and describes their use in preserving program semantics.
+Resultant speedups of several programs are shown in Section 4 followed by conclusions in Section 5.